john-kurkowski/dotfiles/README.md

 ### Contribute

-To interact with version control, instead of using `git` directly, use `dotfiles-env git`, or `dotfiles` for short.
+To interact with version control, instead of using `git` directly, use the alias `dotfiles-env git`, or `dotfiles` for short.
 For example, `dotfiles add -p`, `dotfiles commit -v`.

-Why all the custom commands to get this started up?
+Why the alias?
 While there are [a lot][GitHub does dotfiles] of bespoke tools to version control and ship your dotfiles to your `$HOME` dir, you probably already use Git.
-The custom commands for this repo are a thin wrapper around your existing `git`.
-With a bare Git repo and an `alias`, [Git can manage your dotfiles' lifecycle for you][The best way to store your dotfiles].
-No extra tool.
+With a bare Git repo and an alias, [Git can manage your dotfiles' lifecycle for you][The best way to store your dotfiles].
+Same interface as `git`.
+No extra, bespoke tool.
 The repo layout stays in sync with how the files are used.

 ## What's Inside